vehicle-lang/vehicle/HACKING.md

 ## 4. Parsers

-- The parsers for Vehicle are generated via [`BNFC`](https://bnfc.readthedocs.io/) grammars located in the `src/bnfc` folder.
+- The parsers for Vehicle are generated via [`BNFC`](https://bnfc.readthedocs.io/) grammars located in the `vehicle-syntax/src/Vehicle/Syntax` folder.

-- The parsers are automatically built when you run `cabal run vehicle-build-system init` command, but can be manually rebuilt after changes using `cabal run vehicle-build-system bnfc`.

-- These commands generate Haskell parsers for the language which are automatically placed in the `gen/hs` folder.

 ## 5. Logging